DaoCaGit/vps-api/README.md

 This repository contains (or will contain) classes for various VPS hosting providers' API's.
+So far I've only done Vultr.
+I probably won't add any more of them anytime soon, since most of the major VPS providers have their own official PHP libraries.

 This README.md file contains documentation for just the http_requests class.
-A different .md file will be created to document the usage of each class.
-Refer to the approriate .md file for documentation on whichever class you wish to use.
+I'll write documentation specific to the vultr class later.

 Because all classes extend the http_requests class, http_requests.php must be required in addition to the file containing the class you want to use.
 Example: